haglobah/manzanit0.github.io/_posts/2019-08-23-functional-lessons.md

 tags: functional, elixir, clojure
 ---

-I still remember the time I spiked my first application in a functional language – it was Autumn 2018, I had come to 8th Light to start my journey as a crafter, and I didn't even know what really made a functional language functional.
+I still remember the time I spiked my first application in a functional language—it was Autumn 2018, I had come to 8th Light to start my journey as a crafter, and I didn't even know what really made a functional language functional.
 Today, nearly one year afterwards, I'm pretty confident it's my favourite paradigm.
 In this blog post my intention is to share this little part of my journey, and the different